-Hey everyone, my wife helped our son find a very cool DIY LED Light Costume for Halloween.
-This costume was easy to make and it received many compliments.
-Keep reading to find out how to make this costume for any occasion.
+In this DIY tutorial, I show you how to make a DIY LED Light Costume.
+This costume was an easy DIY project and my son received many compliments.
+Keep reading to find out how to make this DIY LED light costume for any occasion.

 The materials of for this project are fairly cheap and they can be used for many other projects.
 I’ve included a list of the same materials I used below:

 - DIY Project Plans